 What material and color would you like?
 The appearance of the subwoofer is largely personal preference, but the materials chosen such as aluminum can impact the performance.
 Aluminum is great for heat dispersion and a voice coil will further help to keep your device cool.

 The next part is whether or not you can control your subwoofer directly.
 Does it have a volume control and a control panel.
 Our experts have found that ones with basic controls make a great addition to your home system in terms of convenience.

 A big question to ask yourself before you pull the trigger on a subwoofer is why do you want it?
 The best subwoofers are ones that live up to your reasonable expectations.
 What sort of enhancements do you want the sub to bring to your viewing experience?

-For movies, there are specific subwoofers out there that can integrate seamlessly into your home theater.
+For movies, there are specific subwoofers out there that can integrate seamlessly into your home theater especially when you are using a subwoofer pre-out.
 Since movies are where the full spectrum of sound is explored, our experts recommend models that can produce the low frequency signals with the appropriate frequency response range.

 Dayton Audio sub models and the ones on our list are amazing at the full spectrum of sound.
 Remember, the size does matter in terms of power, so look for at least a 12-inch subwoofer if you want powerful bass.
 Make sure the subwoofer has both high and low level inputs.
 Speaker level inputs are imperative for optimal sound production.

 For music, the same logic applies.
 A premium 12-inch subwoofer will be able to deliver more powerful bass and the best frequency range.

 If you want a portable subwoofer, then one with a shallow mount like the Rockford Fosgate model on our list is your best bet.
 It’s slim in design and also lightweight.
 You can use the subwoofer in your home theater or in your car.